inivekin/abosa/abosa.typ

 in failure to truely assess,
 inconsequence of me to rest,
 and dominance of due process.
-Though vocal flinch of vain whimper, my local signal's loud spoken,
+Through vocal flinch of vain whimper, my local signal's loud spoken,
 I'm gasping roach that crawls nowhere,
 I'm branch in wait to be broken.